-In November 2019, we entered into a loan and security agreement with PacWest, as amended, under which we borrowed \$10.0 million under a term loan, which amount remains outstanding.
-We have the ability to request one or more additional term loans in an aggregate principal amount of \$10.0 million prior to December 31, 2022.
-Borrowings under the loan and security agreement are collateralized by substantially all of our assets, excluding intellectual property.
+In November 2019, we entered into a loan and security agreement with PacWest, as amended, which we refer to as the loan agreement, under which we borrowed \$10.0 million under a term loan, which amount remains outstanding.
+Under the loan agreement, we have the ability to request one or more additional term loans in an aggregate principal amount of \$10.0 million prior to December 31, 2022.
+Borrowings under the loan agreement are collateralized by substantially all of our assets, excluding intellectual property.
 Interest on amounts outstanding accrues at a variable annual rate equal to the greater of (i) the prime rate plus 0.25% or (ii) 4.75%.
-As of June 30, 2022, the interest rate on the term loan is 5.0%.
+As of September 30, 2022, the interest rate on the term loan is 6.5%.
 We are required to make interest-only payments on any outstanding balances through December 31, 2022.
 Subsequent to the interest-only period, we will be required to make equal monthly payments of principal plus interest until the term loan matures on June 30, 2024.
-In addition, under the loan and security agreement, as amended, we paid a one-time success fee of \$0.8 million to PacWest in October 2021 upon the closing of the IPO.
-Additionally, we are obligated to pay PacWest a fee of 1.0% of the aggregate principal amounts then outstanding if any term loans are repaid prior to September 17, 2022.
+Under the loan agreement, we paid a one-time success fee of \$0.8 million to PacWest in October 2021 upon the closing of our IPO.

-The loan and security agreement, as amended, contains customary representations, warranties and covenants and also include customary events of default, including payment defaults, breaches of covenants, a change of control and occurrence of a material adverse effect.
+The loan agreement contains customary representations, warranties and covenants and also include customary events of default, including payment defaults, breaches of covenants, a change of control and occurrence of a material adverse effect.

-We have the following minimum aggregate future loan payments under the loan and security agreement, as amended, at June 30, 2022 (in thousands):
+We have the following minimum aggregate future loan payments under the loan agreement at September 30, 2022 (in thousands):

-Minimum Loan Payments
+Payments

 2022 \$

 2023 6,667

 2024 3,333

 Total future principal payments 10,000

-Less: unamortized discount (273)
+Less: unamortized discount (219)

-Total notes payable \$ 9,727
+Total notes payable \$ 9,781